veertuinc/anklet/plugins/handlers/github/README.md

 Workflow Run Jobs are processed in order of creation.
 The Github Webhook Receiver Plugin will place the jobs in the database/queue in the order they're created.
 Be sure to run the [Receiver](../receivers/github) first!

+Note: Our [Build Cloud Controller](https://docs.veertu.com/anka/anka-build-cloud/#anka-controller) (which is not used by Anklet at the moment) will run VMs under `sudo/root`, but we *do not require* that for anklet.
+It does not run as root, and will use the current user's space/environment to run VMs.

 For help setting up the database, see [Database Setup](https://github.com/veertuinc/anklet/blob/main/docs/database.md#database-setup).

 In the `config.yml`, you can define the `github` plugin as follows: